ryantd42/NY-Legislative-Git/2023/S749B-2023/bill.md

- Introduced by Sen. SEPULVEDA -- read twice and ordered printed, and when printed  to  be  committed to the Committee on Energy and Telecommuni- cations
+ Introduced by Sen. SEPULVEDA -- read twice and ordered printed, and when printed  to  be  committed to the Committee on Energy and Telecommuni- cations -- recommitted to the Committee  on  Energy  and  Telecommuni- cations  in  accordance  with  Senate  Rule  6,  sec.
+8  -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the public authorities law, in relation to requiring  at least  one electric charging station for every one hundred fifty thou- sand New York state residents
+ AN ACT to amend the public authorities law, in relation to requiring  at least  one  electric  charging station for every ten thousand New York state residents

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: